nhAsif/RoseNet-Captive-Portal/README.md

     build.bat
     ```

-2.  **Copy Files to Router**:
+2.  **Copy the Release Directory to the Router**:
-    Transfer the compiled `voucher_server` binary and the entire `frontend` directory to the `/tmp/` directory on your OpenWrt router.
+    Transfer the entire project directory (including `voucher_server`, `frontend`, and `scripts`) to your OpenWrt router.
 You can use `scp` or a similar tool.

     ```bash
-    # Example using scp
+    # Example using scp from your project root
-    scp voucher_server root@your_router_ip:/tmp/
-    scp -r frontend root@your_router_ip:/tmp/
-    scp -r scripts root@your_router_ip:/tmp/
+    scp -r RoseNet-Captive-Portal root@your_router_ip:/root/
     ```

 3.  **Run Installation Script on Router**:
-    SSH into your OpenWrt router and execute the installation script:
+    SSH into your OpenWrt router, navigate to the project directory, and execute the installation script:

     ```bash
     ssh root@your_router_ip
-    sh /tmp/scripts/install.sh
+    cd /root/RoseNet-Captive-Portal
+    ./scripts/install.sh
     ```

     The `install.sh` script automates the following: